 OBA is a statewide organization with active membership distributed throughout the state and actively seeks members who share its mission and vision for Oregon.
 Our membership is made up of a wide range of Oregon industry sectors and represented by stakeholders with diverse points of view, working towards the well-being of the state economy as a whole.

 OBA takes a collective approach to the development of public policy.
 OBA members recognize that issues affecting the livability of Oregonians are synonymous with business issues.
-Learn more about OBA advocacy and major policy successes HERE.
+Learn more about OBA advocacy HERE

 Benefits of Membership — Leadership in Action

 In addition to helping make Oregon a better place to live, work, and do business, members of OBA enjoy the following benefits: